ryandoyle5401/Budgetr/Week 1 Status Update.md

 2. Learn about Android Studio

 ### Josh's Goals
-1. Download Kotlin, Androind Studio
+1. Download Kotlin, Android Studio
 2. Learn Kotlin and Android Studio

+### Mitkumar's Goals
+1. Download Kotlin, Android Studio
+2. Learn Kotlin
+3. Learn Android Studio
+4. Learn the fundamentals of making an App

 ### Robin's Goals
-1. Download and learn kotlin
+1. Download and learn Kotlin
 2. Learn about what Database to use on Android Studio
 3. Learn a SQL language